 While working with the Google Gruyere application via HTTPS you might encounter the following browser message regarding untrusted certificate:

-You should add a self-signed FAST proxy SSL certificate to be able to interact with the web application via HTTPS.
+You should add a self-signed FAST node SSL certificate to be able to interact with the web application via HTTPS.
 To do so, navigate to this link, select your browser from the list and perform the necessary actions described.
 This guide suggests that you use the Mozilla Firefox browser.

-Now you should have all of the chapter goals completed, having run and configured your FAST proxy node.
+Now you should have all of the chapter goals completed, having run and configured your FAST node.
 In the next chapter you will learn what is required to generate a set of security tests based on a few baseline requests.